cdmuir/gunit/README.md

 ## Example

-This is a basic example which shows you how to solve convert conductance
+This is a basic example which shows how to convert conductance units:
-units:

 ``` r
 library(gunit)